CodeLikeAGirl18/compSys-e2019-pub/coursedescription.md

 We do not ask you to read ahead in the material.
 However, most of you are still inexperienced programmers and CompSys in very heavy on programming and program understanding.
 You need to think of programming as a _craft_, like playing an instrument.
 You have during the first year learned the basics of how it works.
 But if you lay it away over the summer (do not program for two months) you will lose much of these skills that you have gain over the first year.

-We will therefore ask you to some programming over the summer.
-With Boris, I will in beginning of July give some suggestions to exercises you can do.
+We have therefore posted some [preparation exercises and reading](preparations/README.md) you can do over the summer.

+It is also important that you have looked into the tools that are needed for the course, so we encourage you to look at the [Tools page](tools/README.md).

 ## Short on Course Structure
 In the following is given a short overall description of the course.
 More details can be found further down.